2026 UPDATE: Revisiting USPS API rate limits after rollout

 Even those relying on USPS as a data source regularly report difficulty getting USPS support responses.

-From our own experience trying to contact them, we can confirm that it was a frustrating and fruitless ordeal.
-Even when we received a response from them after questioning whether the rate limits could be increased, they sent an email containing a number of links that didn’t address the question at all, providing no information or expectations/agreement to raise the rate limit.
+From our own experience trying to contact them before rolling out their new APIs in January 2026, we can confirm it was a frustrating and fruitless endeavor.
+Even after we questioned whether the rate limits could be increased, they sent an email containing several links that didn’t address the question at all, offering no information or agreement to raise the rate limits.

-Smarty offers responsive human support with fast turnaround times for chat, email, phone, and professional services support lines.
-Teams can get help with onboarding, integration, and architectural design from an unscripted human being who’s knowledgeable, fluent in code, and positioned near any team you might need to ask a question from.
+Smarty offers responsive human support with fast turnaround times across chat, email, phone, and professional services.
+Teams can get help with onboarding, integration, and architectural design from an unscripted human being who’s knowledgeable, fluent in code, and available to any team that might need to ask a question.

 9. Strong ROI from switching